-Some rehab centers offer outpatient therapy programs.
-That means you are free to come and go as you please.
-Our detox facility is inpatient.
-Why?
-Because without a safe and secure, fully-monitored environment, the detox process can't be completed properly.
+Without a safe and secure, fully-monitored environment, the detox process can't be completed properly.
 It can take seven to ten days to detox from drugs or alcohol.
 During that time, a number of symptoms can occur.
 When you are experiencing withdrawal, it's important to make sure you are medically monitored by our nurses and physicians to ensure a full detox.

 Why should I seek medical detox?

 If you’ve been thinking about the idea of sobriety lately, you might be ready to get on the road to recovery as quickly as possible.
 However, before any of that can happen, detox is the first step.
 Detoxification from substance abuse can be challenging, especially for those who try to do it alone at home.
 Detox is the process of ridding the body of all toxins.
 You’ll be going from an inability to function properly, to having a system that is free from all drugs or alcohol.
 While this is a very positive step, it can be a tough transition.
 That’s why having a medical team of professionals on hand is important to ensure you are detoxing in a safe environment.
 If you're searching for a Charlotte detox center that you can trust, call Freedom Detox today.
 We can help you.